joeavanzato/LogBoost/README.md

 Realistically, this should not cause any issues on most modern machines - a machine with 4 GB of RAM is capable of easily handling ~1,000,000 goroutines - but now we have to take into account the files we are processing - this is where batchsize becomes important.
 We must select a batchsize that is appropriate to both the data we are treating as well as the machine we are operating on - the defaults are typically good starting points to ensure work is processed efficiently but should be played with if performance is poor.

-Additionally, the -concurrentfiles flag can be used to limit the number of files processed concurrently - this defaults to 1,000 - together with -batchsize and -maxgoperfile the user can tweak the various concurrency settings associated with file processing to ensure performance and memory usage are suitable to the task and system at hand.
+Additionally, the -concurrentfiles flag can be used to limit the number of files processed concurrently - this defaults to 100 - together with -batchsize and -maxgoperfile the user can tweak the various concurrency settings associated with file processing to ensure performance and memory usage are suitable to the task and system at hand.

+On top of this - as lines are sent to the main writer for each output file, they are buffered into a slice before writing to file to help improve throughput - the amount of lines buffered at a time for each output file can be controlled via the -writebuffer parameter - defaulting to 1000.